-As described further above, during the financial year ended 31 December 2020, the Group acquired a property for a consideration of €4,000,000.
+During the financial year ended 31 December 2020, the Group acquired a property for a consideration of €4,000,000.

 The Group is required to analyse non-financial assets carried at fair value by level of the fair value hierarchy within which the recurring fair value measurements are categorised in their entirety (Level 1, 2 or 3).
 The different levels of the fair value hierarchy have been defined as fair value measurements using: